Myths, monsters, and mountains: this tour is the best way to see Scotland in a day.

 After Glencoe, you enter a deep glacial valley, known as the Great Glen.
 Passing through the town of Fort William you travel in the shadow of Britain's highest mountain, Ben Nevis, before arriving at Fort Augustus on the shore of Loch Ness.

 Fort Augustus boasts the Caledonian Canal, which is a great spot to relax and watch the boats sail by.
-You stop here for nearly 1hour 30min to give you time for lunch and time to take in the scenery around Scotland's most famous loch.
+You stop here with time to eat lunch and take in the scenery around Scotland's most famous loch.

 From Loch Ness, you head south through the mountains of the Cairngorms National Park.
 Your route travels alongside Loch Laggan (the setting for the BBC series 'Monarch of the Glen'), over the Drumochter Pass and past 13th century Blair Castle.

 You continue south through the forests of Perthshire and make a short refreshment stop on the way.
 South of Perth you drive past Loch Leven.
-Then it’s over the famous Forth Bridge before returning to Edinburgh.
+Then it’s over the Queensferry Crossing before returning to Edinburgh.

 My wife and I went to the Rabbies Day Tour from Glasgow on Saturday 12th August 2017 to Loch Ness,Glencoe and the Highlands.
 It was a very rewarding experience.The tour guide John Mc Dermott was excellent ..and the places we went were well chosen and very scenic ..He gave us lots of information on all aspects of the tour .He gave us Scottish history as we passed through the Highlands, near the Castles and viewed the Lochs.He told us about the Clans and the Kings,the past owners of the castles and stories about the Lochs.He also spoke about the culture and customs how they make a kilt and the joys of a good Scotch Whiskey.We note how he was very attentive to the lady in the wheelchair.He even made up a game to pass the time in the long stretches It was a great tour and everyone departed in good spirits